gperdrizet/llm_detector/notes/03-cloud_run_deployment.md

 This brings you to a web login page for a verification code and then ask which GC project you want to associate to.
 Used *ask-agatha*.

-##### 2.1.2.
+#### 2.1.2.
 Initialize gcloud

 Documentation [here](https://cloud.google.com/sdk/docs/initializing).
-After running `glcoud init` and following initial set-up instructions, do the following:
+After running `gcloud init` and following initial set-up instructions, do the following:

 Set the default region with: